jnjahncke/reviewer_randomizer/README.md

 This script takes in a list of applicants, a list of reviewers, and the number of people to be assigned to each applicant.
 Reviewers are then randomly assigned to the applicants.
 Reviewers can be either faculty or non-faculty ("trainees").
 Only one non-faculty reviewer can be assigned to each applicant at maximum.

 There are multiple ways to run this code.
 Fair warning that for longer lists of applicants it can take a *while* to run.
-(Like....20 minutes.
+(It could take 1 minute it could take 20 minutes.
 Make a coffee.)

 ## Running on Shinylive